Hawaiian Sweet Roll Sliders

 Total Time: 30 minutes

-These make-ahead Hawaiian Sweet Roll Sliders are the perfect meal for game day, picnics, potlucks, or easy weeknight dinners!
+These Make-Ahead Ham & Cheese Hawaiian Sliders are the perfect meal for game day, picnics, potlucks, or easy weeknight dinners!
 They are simple to make and only take 20 minutes to heat in the oven!!
 Definitely one of our family’s favorite freezer meals!!

 Print Save Pin Recipe